2 MIN READ

 Always do more than a basic skim of their website.
 Search social media to discover recent projects, campaigns and activities and probe your recruiting agent for company brand values.
 The more research you’ve done, the easier it will be to shine.

-Why do you want this job/want to work here?
+3. Why do you want to want to work here?

 Companies crave candidates looking for more than just a salary.
 Armed with your background research you can show that you’re genuinely interested in them and the position on offer.